 Adi Wyner is a tenured Professor in Statistics at the University of Pennsylvania, and an expert at Probability Models and Statistics.
 His principle focus at Wharton has been research in Applied Probability, Information Theory and Statistical Learning.
 He is faculty co-director the Wharton Sports Analytics and Business and a co-host of “Wharton Moneyball” on SiriusXM Business Radio.
 Prof. Wyner created the Wharton Moneyball Academy summer program.
 While Adi has consulted across many industries, he takes a particular liking to Major League Baseball.

-For more information on the 2021 SABR Virtual Analytics Conference, or to register, visit SABR.org/analytics.
+For more information on the 2021 SABR Virtual Analytics Conference, visit SABR.org/analytics.